Debt payoff

 Many of us have various sources of debt.

 Car loans, Credit card(s), student loans, mortgages.
 It’s almost inevitable that we will have some sort of debt.
 But, getting a handle on your consumer debt is one of the best things you can do to set yourself up for financial success.
-It can also help you improve your credit score
+It can also help you improve your credit score!

 If you followed my previous posts and have calculated your net worth, you should have a clear picture on where you stand with your debt.
 An additional item to write down next to each debt is the interest rate you are paying on each one.